Random Wheeler Automata: An Algorithm for Uniformly Generating WDFAs

 Going back to our running example of Figures \ref{fig:running ex D} and \ref{fig:running ex OI}, we have mask = \textbf{1}\#\textbf{1}\#\#\# (that is, all bits but the bold ones in the right part of Figure \ref{fig:running ex OI} are masked with a wildcard).
 The shuffler is called as \texttt{shuffle}(1100) and, in this particular example, returns the shuffled bit-vector 0101.
 Finally, function \texttt{fill} is called as \texttt{fill}(\textbf{1}\#\textbf{1}\#\#\#,0101) and returns the bit-vector $I=$101101 depicted in the right part of Figure \ref{fig:running ex OI}.

 \subparagraph{Building the WDFA.} After sampling $O$ and $I$, the remaining step is to build the output DFA $D$.
 This is formalized in Algorithm~\ref{alg: build_D}.
-By iterating over all non-zero elements in $O$, we construct the transition function $\delta$, as follows.
-The $i$'th non-zero entry in $O$ corresponds to an in-transition at state $\rank(I, i) + 1$ (we keep a counter named $v$ corresponding to this rank).
-The origin state of this transition is the row in which we find the $i$'th 1 in $O$ when reading the matrix column by column.
-The column itself corresponds to the letter with which this transition is labeled.
+By iterating over all non-zero elements in $O$, we construct the transition function $\delta$: the $i$'th non-zero entry in $O$ corresponds to an in-transition at state $\rank(I, i) + 1$ (we keep a counter named $v$ corresponding to this rank).
+The origin state of the transition is the row in which we find the $i$'th 1 in $O$ when reading $O$ column-wise.
+The column itself corresponds to the label of this transition.